This Old Fashioned Friendship Fruit Salad Recipe is made with a mix of fruit and is a healthy dessert for any gathering.

 Ways to Serve Your Fruit Salad

-In the first picture above, you’ll see that my Old Fashioned Fruit Salad is in one of my huge Thatsa Tupperware bowls.
-I was getting ready to serve it at a party, thus the large amount of fruit.
+In the first image at the top of this post, you’ll see that my Old Fashioned Fruit Salad was served in one of my huge Thatsa Tupperware bowls.

-You don’t have to limit yourself to this type or size serving dish, however.
+But you don’t have to limit yourself to this type or size serving dish.

 Watermelon.
 How about a watermelon in place of your traditional man-made bowl?
 Not only does this make for a great display, you can also use some of the scooped out fruit for your fruit salad.
 All you have to do is hollow out a halved watermelon and fill it with your favorite fruit salad mix.